 Basal cell carcinoma is the most commonly diagnosed kind of skin cancer, but also the most curable.
 Long periods of exposure to the sun or tanning beds can make people more prone to finding cancerous skin growths.
 Surgery, radiation, or topical medications may be used for treatment.

 Dr. Wright at the Laser Lipo and Vein Center is experienced in successfully treating patients for a number of these types of skin conditions.
-Make sure you schedule a consultation if you believe you’re suffering from any of these skin problems.
+Make sure you schedule a consultation at our St. Louis dermatology and surgery center if you believe you’re suffering from any of these skin problems.